chriseidhof/chriseidhofnl/site/posts/view-representable.md

 **Updating an NSView in Response to a SwiftUI State Change**

 In principle, this is simple.
 Whenever something changes, SwiftUI will call `updateNSView(:context:)`.
-However, you don't know *what* changed, it could be any number of properties.
+However, we don't know *what* changed, it could be any number of properties.
 In the above implementation, we simply set the two properties, but that's not enough.

 In our update method, we should take care to inspect each property, but only set the corresponding `NSView` value if it's really necessary.
 For example: